 Dr. Wolfe holds a Bachelor of Science degree in Biochemistry (magna cum laude) from the College of Charleston, earned his doctorate in Biochemistry and Biophysics from the University of Minnesota, and performed research as a post-doctoral and Lenfant Biomedical fellow at the National Institutes of Health.
 He has published and presented original research and has authored numerous white papers and proposals that have lead to the development of several advanced technologies.
 Dr. Wolfe currently holds a DoD Top Secret SCI clearance.

-Mr. DiFrancisco is an experienced Technology Executive and Engineering Manager with functional expertise in Cyber Technologies, IT Infrastructure Systems, Networking, Communication Systems, RF Design, and Satellite Communications.
-He has demonstrated experience in planning, analysis, design, procurement and management of IT Infrastructure systems and networks for the Intelligence Community and DoD.
+Mr. DiFrancisco is an experienced Technology Executive and Engineering Manager with functional expertise in Communication Systems, RF Design, SATCOM, Cyber Technologies, IT Infrastructure Systems, and Networking.
+He has demonstrated experience in planning, analysis, design, procurement and management of RF Communications systems and networks for the DoD and the Intelligence Community.

 Prior to joining VT-ARC, Mr. DiFrancisco was a Principal in Booz Allen Hamilton’s Cyber Technology Center of Excellence focused on developing and managing Cyber Technology-related business with Intelligence Community customers.
 Earlier in his 25-year Booz Allen career, Mike focused on network & communications systems support to DoD customers, serving as Program Manager and Lead Systems Engineer on several large programs.
 Mr. DiFrancisco received a B.S. degree in Electrical Engineering from Penn State in 1984 and a M.S. from George Washington University in 1991.